-1. Requirements for admission-beginning students.
+.
+Requirements for admission-beginning students.

 Applicants for admission to regular status.
-Such applicants must have successfully completed three-fourths of the work acceptable for a bachelor's degree (usually 90 semester units) at a recognized institution of collegiate grade with an average at least equal to the average required for graduation in the institution attended.
+Such applicants must have successfully completed three-fourths of the work acceptable for a bachelor's degree (usually 90 semester units) at an accredited college or university with an average at least equal to the average required for graduation in the institution attended.